nim-lang/nimble/readme.markdown

 If you have any questions about the project you can ask me directly on github, ask on the nimrod [forum](http://forum.nimrod-code.org), or ask on Freenode in the #nimrod channel.

+## About
+Babel has been written by (Dominik Picheta)[http://picheta.me/] and is licensed under the BSD license (Look at license.txt for more info).